rubino25/RatOS/site/docs/configuration/beacon_contact.md

 ## Fully automated RatOS Beacon calibration
 Ratos comes with a fully automated beacon model and temperature offset calibration.

-By default the beacon contact feature is deactivated.
-If you want to use it and perform the needed calibrations you need to enable `beacon_contact_z_calibration`
+By default the beacon contact feature is enabled.
+If you want to disable it, set `variable_beacon_contact_start_print_true_zero` to False.

 - Run `BEACON_RATOS_CALIBRATE BED_TEMP=85 CHAMBER_TEMP=45`.
 Use your target temperature for the `BED_TEMP` and `CHAMBER_TEMP` parameter. `CHAMBER_TEMP` is optional, and can be omitted.